Md-Azam-Ansari/Employee-Management-System-Using-JDBC/README.md

 - **Update Employee**: Update employee details, including their name, salary, designation, and phone number, based on their ID.
 - **View All Employee Details:** Display a complete list of all employees.
 - **Sort Employees:** Sort and display employee details based on various criteria in ascending or descending order.
+- **Database Connectivity:** Establishes a connection to a MySQL database using JDBC to store and retrieve employee records.
+- **User Interface:** Provides a text-based menu-driven interface to interact with the Employee Management System.
+- **Random Employee ID Generation:** Generates unique employee IDs for each new employee record, ensuring uniqueness in the database.

 ## Getting Started